 - Nature of right.
-To be registrable, a design must: - be new: П - relate to the appearance of all or part of a product resulting from certain features of the product or its ornamentation; and - have individual character.
+Registered designs protect the visual appearance of products.
+In order to be registered, a design must: - be new; - relate to the appearance of all or part of a product resulting from certain features of the product or its ornamentation; and - have individual character.